-When a student has completed the MTA requirements as part of an Associate of Arts or Associate of Science degree at GRCC, they should indicate that they are applying to graduate with both the appropriate Associates Degree and with the MTA on the GRCC Graduation Audit form.
+When a student has completed the MTA requirements as part of an Associate of Arts or Associate of Science degree at GRCC, they should indicate that they are applying to graduate with both the appropriate Associates Degree and with the MTA on the GRCC Graduation Application.
 When students are completing the MTA as a stand along package, they should indicate MTA only.

 WHERE do I go for more information or for help?

 For more information about the MTA you can visit the Michigan Association for Collegiate Registrars and Admissions Officers (MACRAO) web page at www.macrao.org.

 If you need assistance with course selection or deciding if the MTA is right for you, please schedule an appointment with the GRCC Counseling & Career Center by calling their office at (616) 234-3900.